 This program is supported in part by Project # T79 MC00023 from the Maternal and Child Health Bureau (Title V, Social Security Act), Health Resources and Services Administration, Department of Health and Human Services.

 The purpose of this fellowship program is to train dietitian-nutritionists in the unique nutritional management of high-risk infants both in the hospital and the post-discharge community setting.
 Trainees will develop leadership skills for maternal and child health (MCH) advocacy.

-Fellows must be registered dietitians with clinical experience.
+Applicants must be registered dietitians with clinical experience.
 A master's degree in nutrition science or public health nutrition with pediatric experience is desirable but not required.
 Applicants should be seeking training to enable them to acquire employment in a neonatal setting or to continue their work more effectively in the area of neonatal nutrition.